Custom Search

 Personnel at Hand

-Changes in personnel should be made quickly and decisively because the team will probably know before you, the coach, that changes should be made.
 Usually, two or three subs are needed in most teams to operate at their highest efficiency.
 You will need changes at the center position, the forward position, and the guard position.

 What Type of Offense Suits the Personnel?